U.S. regulator permits China's ZTE to submit more evidence

 The Wall Street Journal first reported the decision by Commerce to allow more evidence.

-ZTE, in a statement on Friday, called the decision “unacceptable” and said it could cause damage to both the company and its partners.
+ZTE, in a statement on Friday, called the initial decision “unacceptable” and said it could cause damage to both the company and its partners.

 It is unclear whether the decision to accept more evidence would provide a chance for resolution between U.S. regulators and the company.